What is the Judicial Branch?

 Who is in the Judicial Branch?

 The Judicial Branch is comprised of 7 justices— one Chief Justice with an unlimited term length, 3 justices with two year term lengths, and 3 justices with one year term lengths.
+The Justices make up the Student Body Supreme Court along with the Court Clerk.

 What cases does the Judicial Branch hear?